ydeshayes/googlePlaceAutocomplete/README.md

-# GooglePlaceAutocomplete component for ReactJS
+# material-ui-places component for ReactJS

 Wrapper on top of the material-ui AutoComplete component that use google place api